rstropek/htl-mobile-computing/rest-fundamentals/9040-pokelist/readme.md

 1. Pokemon list
    * Display the name of each Pokemon.
-   * Load and display only 20 Pokemons at a time.
-Offer paging buttons (next page, previous page) for navigation.
    * A *Details* button next to each Pokemon in the list should bring the user to the details page for the corresponding Pokemon.

 1. On the Pokemon *Details* page, display the following fields about the figure: